-Cresset Discovery Services offer a unique insight into the molecular characteristics behind biological activity using the XED force field.
+Cresset Discovery Services offers a unique insight into the molecular characteristics behind biological activity using the XED force field.
 XED takes the 3D shape and electrostatics of molecules into account to produce a field view of compounds.
 This makes it possible to compare thousands of structures and fragments on the basis of biological similarity (right).

 This approach has been successfully used to reposition drugs, and to extend the patents on compounds.

 The crystal structure was also imported into Forge and the bound ligand was manually trimmed back in order to identify the active pocket in the protein.
 This was used to create a fourth template for a screening run.
-The four hit lists were fused to deliver an overall set of known drugs which had the potential to be active against PP2A.
+The

 The results of the four runs were evaluated and prioritised.
 A small number of compounds were purchased and screened.
 Within the screened compounds, one was found to inhibit PP2A with nanomolar activity.
 This existing compound is known internally as RP0217.